Thermodynamics-informed neural networks for physically realistic mixed reality: Results

-The second example is a bunny mesh from the Standford 3D scanning repository, which is a more complex geometry as the one shown in the previous example.
+The second example is a bunny mesh from the Stanford 3D scanning repository, which is a more complex geometry as the one shown in the previous example.
 It is a standard reference model in computer graphics research.
 The model is represented in Fig. \ref{fig:bunny}.

 The finite element mesh from which data are obtained consisted of $N_e=4941$ tetrahedral linear elements and $N=1352$ nodes.
 The constitutive parameters of the hyperelastic strain energy potential are $C_{10}=2.6\nexp{-1}$ and $D_1=4.9\nexp{-2}$.
 Similarly as the previous case, a concentrated load of $F=1$ is applied in 100 different positions with a perpendicular direction to the solid surface.
-The body was fixed to the ground plane by disabling displacements and rotations at the lower model nodes.
+The body is fixed to the ground plane by disabling displacements and rotations at the lower model nodes.
 Each simulation is composed of $N_T=20$ time increments of $\Delta t=5\nexp{-2}$ s.

+The graph neural network vertex and edge MLPs have two layers of $F_h=100$ neurons each, with 10 message passing sequential blocks.
+The training was performed for $N_\text{epoch}=1800$ epochs and learning rate $l_r=10^{-4}$.

 \myfigref{fig:bunny_video} shows a real-time video sequence generated using the bunny model, also with a minimum framerate of 30 frames per second.
-In this case the stress field errors reported in \myfigref{fig:boxplot}b are higher due to the stress peaks at the single-node force application, which causes that the elasticity phenomena remain very local in space.
-Several improvements to the current approach are discussed in the next section.
+In this case, the stress field errors reported in \myfigref{fig:boxplot}b are higher due to the stress peaks at the single-node force application, which causes that the elasticity phenomena remain very local in space.

+The computational cost of the high fidelity FEM simulations is $27$ s per simulation, up to $2700$ s for the whole dataset and $833$ Mb in memory storage.
+The dataset and edge count is much larger in this example, which increases the training time of the neural network to $20$ h and the evaluation time to $11$ ms per snapshot with the same memory storage as the previous example.
+Thus, the data compression is even bigger in this case.
+To address the high training time and errors due to stress peaks, several future improvements are discussed in the next section.